uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 **Know the class name inside class definition.**

 How?
-Anywhere from within the class definition and outside instance methods' definition is of the context of the class, we can grasp it by using `self`
+Anywhere from within the class definition and outside instance method definitions is of the context of the class, we can grasp it by using `self`

 **Know the object name inside class definition.**